Comparative Field Deployment of Reinforcement Learning and Model Predictive Control for Residential HVAC: Field Deployment Results

-Deployment labor is considered a primary factor limiting the adoption of advanced controllers beyond laboratory settings, though only a few studies report detailed labor costs \cite{khabbazi2025lessons}.
+Deployment labor is considered a primary factor limiting the adoption of advanced HVAC control \cite{henze2025has}, though only a few studies report detailed labor costs \cite{khabbazi2025lessons}.
 This section provides an empirical account of these costs, measured in engineer-days for the initial, one-time development and commissioning of the specific MPC and RL controllers deployed in this field experiment.
 To contextualize these labor estimates, each controller was developed by a third-year PhD student, working alongside other projects, as their first real-world deployment of an advanced control system.
-We therefore use the metric of student-days to transparently represent this effort, which inherently includes the significant learning curve of a skilled but non-expert implementer in a research setting.
+We therefore use the metric of student-days to transparently represent this effort, which includes the significant learning curve of a skilled but non-expert implementer in a research setting.

 The initial MPC deployment was a significant undertaking, requiring approximately 190 student-days.
 This total can be divided into two main components: roughly 150 student-days for non-recurring, foundational tasks (e.g., cloud database setup, software architecture, sensing infrastructure setup) and the remaining $\sim$40 student-days for house-specific, repeatable tasks.
 This repeatable portion included fitting the building and equipment models ($\sim$20 days), tuning the control system ($\sim$10 days), and ongoing system maintenance ($\sim$10 days).